Denis2054/Context-Engineering-for-Multi-Agent-Systems/sovereign_ai/README.md

 **The Goal:** The primary objective of this benchmark was to validate the feasibility of **domain-specific pretraining** within a fully independent, sovereign environment.
 By moving beyond standard API-based inference, this experiment proves that an organization can ingest, tokenize, and train a specialized model on sensitive brand data (such as X/Twitter customer support logs) without external dependencies, ensuring 100% data privacy and architectural sovereignty.

+**The Experiment:** Pretraining a RoBERTa model for Customer Support on X (Twitter) data.
+The Result: 🚀 Throughput: 1,740.55 samples/sec (NVIDIA H100).
+⚡ Speedup: A 4.35x increase over A100 baselines.
+⏱️ Efficiency: 2 full epochs in just 3 minutes and 56 seconds.

 **Achievements**

 **Domain-Specific Success:** Successfully benchmarked pretraining for a Customer Support agent on X (Twitter) data using the **NVIDIA H100 80GB HBM3**.